buildbot/buildbot/newsfragments/README.txt

 .change: Signifying a change of behavior
 .misc: Miscellaneous change

-The core of the filename can be the fixed issue number of any unique text relative to your work.
+The core of the filename can be the fixed issue number or any unique text relative to your work.
 Buildbot project does not require a tracking ticket to be made for each contribution even if this is appreciated.

 Please point to the trac bug using syntax: (:bug:`NNN`)